Ahmed Zakarya Mitiche

 Biography

-Ahmed Mitiche is a cultural anthropologist interested in questions of religion, coloniality, modernity, and the secular.
-His current research is a historical anthropology of twentieth-century Algerian scholars and writers active in the decades preceding the Algerian Revolution (1954–1962).
-Drawing on ethnographic, archival, and textual research in Algeria, France, and Morocco across Arabic and French sources, he analyzes their theologically grounded account of colonial domination—what they termed the “colonization of the soul”—and their efforts to cultivate liberatory practices of ethical self and community formation.
-In particular, his work examines attempts to reconstitute dismantled intellectual traditions and to rethink the organization of knowledge, time, and earth under conditions of colonial governance.
+Ahmed Mitiche is a cultural anthropologist whose work is situated at the intersection of religion, colonialism, modernity, and the secular.
+His current research is a historical anthropology of twentieth-century Algerian scholars and writers in the decades preceding the Algerian Revolution (1954–1962).
+Drawing on ethnographic and archival research in Algeria, France, and Morocco, and working across Arabic- and French-language sources, he examines their efforts to reckon with the remaking of subjectivity, epistemology, and the organization of time and earth under conditions of colonial governance.
 Ahmed’s research has been supported by the Fulbright Program, the Wenner-Gren Foundation, and the American Institute for Maghrib Studies.
-He is a 2025–2026 Incite Institute Dissertation Fellow.
+He is a 2026–2027 Dissertation Fellow at the Columbia University Institute for Religion, Culture, and Public Life.

 Education